hydrenoid/CST-310/Project8/README.txt

 Public GitHub Link: https://github.com/hydrenoid/CST-310

 Objective:
-The objective of this assignment is to add in functionality to the two prebuilt programs.
+The objective of this assignment is to create a 3D animation.

 Files:
-Project7.docx $ contains the report and analysis of the project as a whole.
+Project8.docx $ contains the report and analysis of the project as a whole.

-ColorCubeFlyby.cpp # source code for the animated cube.
+LorenzAttractor.cpp # source code for the animated cube.

-CheckeredTriangles.cpp # source code for the checkered triangles.

-check # executable that runs the checkered triangles.

-cube # executable that runs the animated cube.
+lorenz_attractor # executable that runs the animation program.

 Environment:
 These programs were developed using Parallels Desktop off a 2022 Macbook Pro M2, running Ubuntu 22.04.